 - The Anatomy of an Engagement Ring (Read More)

 - Jewelry Eras and Styles – Art Deco, Edwardian etc… (Read More)

 - The Differences between the Precious Metals (Platinum, Gold, and Silver)

 - Styles of Engagement Rings (Read More)

-All these elements come together to determine a diamond’s quality, how much it’s worth and, most importantly to some, what type of reaction it gets from onlookers.
+All these elements come together to determine a diamond’s quality, how much it’s worth, and, most importantly to some, what type of reaction it gets from onlookers.
 These are just the basics.
 To learn more about jewelry and diamonds, click here.

-Warnings: What to Look out For?
+What Warnings to Look Out For?